-First, we went ahead and ask to brisbane plasterer to help you out with these questions, let’s break rugs into 2 general categories – synthetic and natural fiber (including blends).
+First, let’s break rugs into 2 general categories – synthetic and natural fiber (including blends).

 One of the most common synthetic fiber used in rugs today is polypropylene.
 Nylon and polyester are also common synthetics.
 Many of the rugs from a Home Depot, Lowe’s and other big box stores are manufactured with one of these fibers.
 We can perform burn tests with a sample fiber to confirm, but start with the manufacturers tag typically located on one of the corners on the rug backing to identify fiber type.
 Most synthetic rugs can be cleaned with the same chemistry, temperature and technology as a residential installed, nylon, polyester or olefin.
 Care must be taken with edges and fringe, but spot removal and cleaning is typically accomplished through hot water extraction (steam cleaning) and can be performed in home.
 While more expensive than cleaning installed carpet, synthetic area rugs are relatively inexpensive to clean.
 Lifespan and characteristics are the same as synthetic installed carpets.

 ALL RUGS should be vacuumed frequently.
 If you’re curious how much dry soil your natural fiber rug is hiding, flip it face down and vacuum the back.
 You will be amazed at what that minor vibration from the beater bar will shake out of your rug.
 This means it’s time for a professional clean!
 Synthetics show their soil much more readily.
-A popular carpet cleaning company in carpet cleaning louisville mentions that spot cleaning for any type of carpet is difficult unless the carpet or rug has just been cleaned.
+Spot cleaning for any type of carpet is difficult unless the carpet or rug has just been cleaned.
 Too often, after the rug dries, customers see a nice clean spot where the spot was removed and a full clean is needed.
 It’s also important to rotate your rugs to vary the traffic pattern and exposure to sunlight to balance the wear.
 A quality felt rug pad will extend the life of your rug and provide a more “quality” feel.
 We can treat most stains and odor including urine if you don’t wait too long.
 When selecting a rug, keep in mind that synthetics are cheaper to maintain and more stain resistant, but have a much more limited lifespan and lower quality feel.
 Kids rooms and patios are more suited for synthetics.
 Natural fiber rugs can compliment a decor like a piece of fine furniture without breaking the bank.
 From $200-$20,000+, these rugs can vary in quality and craftsmanship but will typically outlast a synthetic fiber when properly maintained.
 It’s not uncommon to see a hand-knotted wool rug passed through 3-4 generations.
-Hire a safe carpet cleaning company to help you organize your house and avoid health issues at home.

 Give us a call for a free estimate on any of your rug cleaning needs.
 We can also offer advice on what type of rug to purchase for various uses.
 817-438-7RUG (784)